shoelace-style/shoelace/docs/getting-started/customizing.md

 ### Submitting a Theme

-**I am very interested in offering well-designed themes to compliment this library.** To submit a theme for review, please open an issue on GitHub with the theme attached.
+**I am very interested in offering well-designed themes to complement this library.** To submit a theme for review, please open an issue on GitHub with the theme attached.
 Once approved, your theme will be showcased in the project's documentation (that section is coming soon).

 Themes that are in high demand include: